nkurniansyah/PRSsum_Simple/README.md

                                          list_variants_weight=study_list,
                                          match_by_position=FALSE)

-    ## variant weight will match using rsID, Chromosome and Position
+    ## variant weight will be matched using rsID, Chromosome and Position

-    ##  All the allele from AFR are match with the reference SNP
+    ##  All the allele from AFR are matched with the reference SNP

+    ## There are 12 SNP's in AFR are not found in the reference SNPs, These SNPs will be assigned as new reference SNPs

-    ## variant weight will match using rsID, Chromosome and Position
+    ## variant weight will be matched using rsID, Chromosome and Position

-    ##  All the allele from EUR are match with the reference SNP
+    ##  All the allele from EUR are matched with the reference SNP

-    ## variant weight will match using rsID, Chromosome and Position
+    ## variant weight will be matched using rsID, Chromosome and Position

-    ##  All the allele from HIS are match with the reference SNP
+    ##  All the allele from HIS are matched with the reference SNP

+    ## There are 6 SNP's in HIS are not found in the reference SNPs, These SNPs will be assigned as new reference SNPs

-    ## variant weight will match using rsID, Chromosome and Position
+    ## variant weight will be matched using rsID, Chromosome and Position

-    ##  All the allele from FINNGEN are match with the reference SNP
+    ##  All the allele from FINNGEN are matched with the reference SNP

+    ## There are 2 SNP's in FINNGEN are not found in the reference SNPs, These SNPs will be assigned as new reference SNPs

     head(variants_weight_clean)